Last Updated on January 14, 2021

 There are several Wisconsin IVF clinics offering an easy to pay for a package with a transparent breakdown of cost.
 This saves patients the stress of hidden and unpredictable costs.

 The cost may vary according to the treatment plan designed for an individual.
 To best understand the costs, patients can consult financial counselors at the Wisconsin fertility clinic.
 The cost quoted is for patients with no insurance.
 It may be subject to change for candidates with insurance coverage or an out of network financing plan.

 Currently, only 15 U.S states have an insurance plan designed for the coverage of infertility treatments, including advanced treatments like IVF.
 The rest of the 35 states including Wisconsin, however, remain deprived of this convenience which puts their residents in a position of disadvantage.

-While the state does the not offer any coverage, there are private insurance companies working in Wisconsin to help infertile couples.
-With this assistance patients may be able to cover costs for the pre-procedure diagnosis and test.
+While the state does not offer any coverage, there are private insurance companies working in Wisconsin to help infertile couples.
+With this assistance, patients may be able to cover costs for the pre-procedure diagnosis and test.
 It is best to check with insurance companies the selected fertility clinic accepts.
 Plus, take into consideration the percentage of the treatment that would be covered.

 Affording IVF cost in Wisconsin